Dasa122/wireguard-manager/README.md

 ```

 You also need `rofi`.

-## Installation
+## Installation Guide

-The recommended way to install the WireGuard manager module is to clone the repository and use the provided automated script:

-1. Clone the repository (you can choose any location, as long as you keep all files from this repo in one folder and you don't change the file names):
+Follow these steps to install the Wireguard-manager module for Waybar:

+1. **Clone the Repository**

     ```bash
-    git clone https://github.com/yourusername/wireguard-manager.git /place/to/clone
+    git clone https://github.com/yourusername/wireguard-manager.git /path/to/clone
-    cd /place/to/clone
+    cd /path/to/clone
     ```

+2. **Ensure Required Files Exist**

-2. Make sure `wireguard-manager.sh` exists in the same directory as `install.sh`.
+    Make sure `wireguard-manager.sh` and `install.sh` are in the same directory.

-3. Run the script:
+3. **Run the Install Script as Root**

     ```bash
-    bash install.sh
+    sudo bash install.sh
     ```

+4. **Follow the Prompts**

+    - Enter your WireGuard service name (e.g., `wg0`).
-4. Follow the prompt to choose the module position (`left`, `right`, or `center`).
+    - Choose the module position in Waybar (`left`, `right`, or `center`).
+    - Select your preferred rofi theme (`light` or `dark`).

+5. **Restart Waybar**

+    After installation, restart Waybar to see the new module.

+If you encounter errors, check permissions and file locations.
+If you can't get it to work, please open an issue on our GitHub page.

 ## Usage